SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    ``nil`` cannot be used with non-optional constants and variables.
-   If a constant or variable in your code needs to be able to cope with the absence of a value under certain conditions, it should always be declared as an optional value of the appropriate type.
+   If a constant or variable in your code needs to be able to cope with the absence of a value under certain conditions, always declare it as an optional value of the appropriate type.

 If you define an optional constant or variable without providing a default value, the constant or variable is automatically set to ``nil`` for you: